aswin-pro/Udemy-Clone/README.md

 How to View

-You can explore the Flexbox image gallery by visiting https://aswin-pro.github.io/Udemy-Clone/
+You can explore the udemy clone by visiting https://aswin-pro.github.io/Udemy-Clone/

 Contributing

 If you'd like to contribute or suggest improvements, please feel free to open an issue or create a pull request.
 Your feedback and contributions are highly valued!

-Thank you for visiting and exploring my image gallery!
+Thank you for visiting and exploring my udemy clone!